Are LinkedIn Video Downloaders Safe to Use?

 • Asks for LinkedIn login credentials

-• Requires unnecessary sign-ups
+• Requires unnecessary account creation

 • Requests personal or sensitive information